 Nationally Recognized SocietyLet's narrow down this issue on the Philippines right now.
-Based from what I know, there is no registered and nationally recognized society or association for CoE.
+Based from what I know (as of this writing), there is no registered and nationally recognized society or association for CoE.
 Usually we are tagged up to ECE's association known as IECEP (Institute of Electronics and Communications Engineers of the Philippines).

 ECE vs EE vs CoE, which is which?Being tied up to ECE, it is always an issue whether the CoE are actually under the ECE.